Rachel-Oei/Effector-Structure-Prediction/README.md

 There are currently 2745 .fasta files cut in foec_2 pipeline.
 - I got 240 for race4
 - I got 192 for race1

+After removing non-effectors from effector_p pipeline:
+- I got ... for race4
+- I got ... for race1

+We are assuming that the foec_2 pipeline are all effectors.